-This document keeps the structure of the original deliverable D3.4 and amends where applicable the existing chapters.
 The first chapter of the document considers the application of the ADKAR method in the development of change management project in regard to the results derived from D3.1-D3.3.
 The second chapter defines inputs from ECHO deliverables and documents to inform the development of the Implementation Plan.
 The third chapter presents the Implementation Plan in four sections dedicated to the Plan's phases, activities, roles and responsibilities, as well as to the monitoring and training.
-Additional details on the implementation plan activities for the upcoming six months (M37-M42) are added in line with the above advancements.
-These activities will allow for additional revision and update of the implementation approach for the last six-month project period (M42-M48) where necessary.
-The last chapter briefly presents the way ahead after D3.4 development to be reflected in D3.15 at M48.
-In order to improve the conciseness and readability of the main body of this document, some sections which are important and relevant to the implementation approach were transferred to annexes.
+The last chapter briefly presents the way ahead after D3.4 development.